jaqba98/sports-cars-rental/README.md

 Motto text: Find the best car for you in a few moments.

-## 3. main

-    1.  section - about us [done]
+## 3. section - about us 👍

-        h2: About us
+Title: About us <br>

-        p: Welcome!
+Text: Welcome!
 We are Sports Cars Rental from Poland and this is our company!
 We specialize in delivering sports and luxury cars to our clients.
 In our assortment we have a lot of kinds expensive cars like: Lamborghini, Ferrari, Ford Mustang, Chevrolet Corvette, Bugatti Chiron, Bentley etc. We also have more classic cars for enthusiasts of classic motoring like: Ferrari Testarossa, Chevrolet Corvette C3, Ford Mustang.
-All the cars are in great condition!
+All the cars are in great condition! <br>

-        p: We have been operating since 1999 with a very long tradition.
+Text: We have been operating since 1999 with a very long tradition.
 We started as a small company with a few sports cars, and now we serve clients and companies from all over Poland!
 Our cars also occurs in the many car events.
-We have got a lot of awards and distinctions!
+We have got a lot of awards and distinctions! <br>

-        p: Familiarize yourself with our offers, choose the best car for you and make your dream come true!
+Text: Familiarize yourself with our offers, choose the best car for you and make your dream come true! <br>

-        button: Choose your car
+Button: Choose your car

+## 4. main: section - our cars

     2.  section - our cars